-Derived from our vision, we use of the International Primary Curriculum (IPC) as our core programme with a focus on a combination of academic, personal and international learning.
+Derived from our vision, we use of the International Primary Curriculum (IPC) as our core programme with a focus on a combination of academic, personal, and international learning.
 In this thematic, cross-curricular approach, all subjects are linked together in a theme that is relevant to the students.

-language and mathematics from British national curriculum
+Language and mathematics from British national curriculum

 With a major part of our students not being fluent in English (see our Population), we support our provision in language with not only an international language programme, but also a specific linked phonics and reading intervention programme that embeds systematic synthetic phonics and comprehension and English as Additional Language (EAL) support.
+As a Language Friendly school, we include home languages in our learning.